The 10 Best Employee Happiness Questions

 1) “How engaged are you at work?”

-At Liberty Mind, we like to focus on the term engagement rather than happiness.
+I prefer to focus on the term engagement rather than happiness.
 Why?

-Because as we all know, happiness is fleeting – it’s not everlasting and doesn’t connect to how driven we feel.
+Because, as we all know, happiness is fleeting – it’s not everlasting and doesn’t connect to how driven we feel.
 We can be happy and completely unmotivated.